webrtc/webrtc-org/native-code/development/index.md

 gclient sync
 ~~~~~

-NOTICE: depot_tools are not tracked with your checkout, so it's possible gclient
+**NOTICE**: depot_tools are not tracked with your checkout, so it's possible gclient
 sync will break on sufficiently old branches.
 In that case, you can try using
 an older depot_tools: